open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-intern-orientation.md

 While you are free to work in your own style, we recommend you follow this basic daily routine:

-* Check Discord virtual interns channel and your discord private messages.
+- Check Discord channels and your discord private messages.
-* Join the [OLE Google Meet session](http://talk.ole.org) if you are able to, so you can follow what everyone is working on and get help fast.
+- Join the [OLE Google Meet session](http://talk.ole.org) if you are able to, so you can follow what everyone is working on and get help fast.
-* Write a message in [Discord standup room](https://discord.gg/mtgGD4EnYW) with the format mentioned above.
+- Check in verbally or write a message in Discord vi-lounge channel with the format mentioned above.
-* Review any issues or pull requests that have been added or changed on [open-learning-exchange.github.io](https://github.com/open-learning-exchange/open-learning-exchange.github.io) since last time you reviewed.
+- Review any issues or pull requests that have been added or changed on [open-learning-exchange.github.io](https://github.com/open-learning-exchange/open-learning-exchange.github.io) since last time you reviewed.
+- Close issues with `(fixes #IssueNumber)` in the pull request squash merge commit message.
-* Work on your issues and write in intern chat any time you run into problems.
+- Work on your issues and write in the respective repository Discord channel any time you run into problems.
-* Make pull requests as early as possible so you can get feedback as you work.
+- Commit often and make pull requests as early as possible, so you can get feedback as you work.
-* Close issues with `(fixes #IssueNumber)` in the pull request squash merge commit message.
-[Closing Issues using keywords](https://help.github.com/articles/closing-issues-using-keywords/)

 ### Weekly Schedule

-All of our Google Meet sessions can be joined at <http://talk.ole.org>.
-Currently, we have a few scheduled sessions each week:
+Our Google Meet session can be joined at [http://talk.ole.org](http://talk.ole.org).
+As we start up our virtual internship program, we might split up into many google meet sessions or use Discord for synchronous communication.

-* Happy hacking hangout
-* angular asia (h)acking (h)angout
-* BeLL Reboot Angular Hacking Hangout
-* Raspberry Pi Hangout
-* Take Home Hangout

-Every Monday at the "[Happy hacking hangout](http://talk.ole.org)" session, we work on problems together and catch up on what people have been doing all week.
-It is also advisable to schedule a day out of the week to meet with a team leader, especially if you can’t make it to the meeting.
-Use the calendar to set up meetings and other events with interns.

 ## Communicate, Communicate, Communicate!

-It’s not good to go silent on Discord or any other forms of communication.
-If you are ever unsure of what to work on, or cannot work for any other reason, please talk to us in the Discord server.
-It's better that we know why you aren’t able to do anything than to imagine reasons ourselves.
-Remember, the more you put into this internship the more you will get out of it.
-It may take a while to get used to the fact that you will need a good amount of self-discipline and initiative to get anything done in a remote internship, but we are here to help, so take advantage of it!

-Also, if you find any issue that must be addressed with a pull request, do not forget to use the `Request changes` option when creating your review.
+Communication is key to success in a remote internship.
+Don't hesitate to reach out on Discord if you have questions, concerns, or need guidance.
+We're here to support you every step of the way.

+If you're unsure about what tasks to tackle next or encounter any obstacles preventing you from working, let us know.
+It's better to communicate openly rather than leave us guessing.
+Remember, the more you invest in this internship, the more you'll gain from it.

+Adjusting to remote work requires self-discipline and initiative, but you're not alone.
+We're here to help you navigate this journey, so don't hesitate to ask for help or advice.
+Your success is our priority!